golanlevin/ExperimentalCapture/docs/final-project-proposal-remarks.md

 ![FLIR e30bx thermal image example](images/thermal-e30bx-example.jpg)

 The FLIR One may be easier to work with.
 A quick test would be to record video with it, then apply a kind of "light painting" (luminance accumulation) filter to the video in e.g. AfterEffects.
+(I can also give you some OF and Processing code which does such such video filtering, if you're interested.)

 There's another thermal camera I'm aware of at CMU; professor [Yang Cai](http://www.andrew.cmu.edu/user/ycai/) has a high-quality analog unit which he might be willing to loan you.
 It has a slightly wider field of view, but it's still an analog NTSC, SD video signal.